Mclakez/Rest-countries-API-website/README.md

 - Toggle the color scheme between light and dark mode *(optional)*

-###Added features
+### Added features
--A cancel button for when a region is selected to revert it back to "Filter by region" -The detailed information about the country is being directed to an entirely different page -User with dark mode on their devices meets the page in dark mode
+- A cancel button for when a region is selected to revert it back to "Filter by region"
+- The detailed information about the country is being directed to an entirely different page
+- User with dark mode on their devices meets the page in dark mode

 ### Screenshot